Kung Fu Hustle

-Kung Fu Hustle (功夫 (Gōngfu, Kung Fu)) is a 2004 Cantonese-language action comedy film directed, produced, co-written by, and starring Stephen Chow.
-The film tells the story of a murderous neighbourhood gang, a poor village with unlikely heroes, and an aspiring gangster's fierce journey to find his true self.
-Eva Huang, Yuen Wah, Yuen Qiu, Danny Chan Kwok-kwan and Leung Siu-lung co-starred in prominent roles.
+Kung Fu Hustle (功夫 (Gōngfu, Kung Fu)) is a 2004 martial arts action comedy film directed, produced and co-written by Stephen Chow, who also stars in the leading role, alongside Huang Shengyi, Yuen Wah, Yuen Qiu, Danny Chan Kwok-kwan and Leung Siu-lung in prominent roles.
+The story revolves around a murderous neighbourhood gang, a poor village with unlikely heroes and an aspiring gangster's fierce journey to find his true self.
 The martial arts choreography is supervised by Yuen Woo-ping.

-Kung Fu Hustle was a co-production between Hong Kong and Mainland Chinese companies, filmed in Shanghai.
-After the commercial success of Shaolin Soccer, its production company, Star Overseas, began to develop the films with Columbia Pictures Asia in 2002.
+The film was a co-production between Hong Kong and Mainland Chinese companies, filmed in Shanghai.
+After the commercial success of Shaolin Soccer, its production company, Star Overseas, began to develop the films with Columbia Pictures Film Production Asia in 2002.
 It features a number of retired actors famous for 1970s Hong Kong action cinema and has been compared to contemporary and influential wuxia films such as Crouching Tiger, Hidden Dragon and Hero.
-The cartoon special effects in the film accompanied by traditional Chinese music, is often cited as its most striking feature.
+The cartoon special effects in the film, accompanied by traditional Chinese music, are often cited as its most striking feature.

-The film was released on 23 December 2004 in China and on 25 January 2005 in the United States.
+Kung Fu Hustle was released on 23 December 2004 in China and on 25 January 2005 in the United States.
 The film received positive reviews and grossed US$17 million in North America and US$84 million in other regions.
 It was tenth on the list of highest-grossing foreign-language films in the United States as well as the highest-grossing foreign-language film in the country in 2005.
 Kung Fu Hustle won numerous awards, including six Hong Kong Film Awards and five Golden Horse Awards.
-The film was re-released in 3D in October 2014 across Asia and America, marking the tenth anniversary of the film.
+The film was re-released in 3D in October 2014 across Asia and North America, marking the tenth anniversary of the film.